RainbowMiner/RainbowMiner/README.md

 <details><summary>GosCxSolo</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo, set in pools configuration or edit pools.config.txt</details>
 <details><summary>Grinmint</summary> https://grinmint.com/ GRIN/Cuckaroo29-pool, pays in GRIN, set your GRIN-eMail-address as wallet and enter your Grinmint password in pools configuration or edit pools.config.txt</details>
 <details><summary>HashRefinery</summary> https://pool.hashrefinery.com auto-exchange and payout in BTC</details>
+<details><summary>HeroMiners</summary> https://herominers.com/ no auto-exchange, dedicated to cryptonight and swap mining, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>Icemining</summary> https://icemining.ca/ no auto-exchange, very good BCD (BitcoinDiamond) performance, a seperate wallet address is needed for each coin you want to mine, set in pools configuration or edit pools.config.txt</details>
+<details><summary>PocketWhale</summary> https://swap2.luckypool.io/ SWAP-pool for us region, pays in XWP, set your XWP-address in pools configuration or edit pools.config.txt.
+No price, so only suitable for FocusWallet mining.</details>
 <details><summary>MinerMore</summary> https://minermore.com/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>MinerRocks</summary> https://miner.rocks/ no auto-exchange, dedicated to cryptonight mining, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>MiningPoolHub</summary> https://miningpoolhub.com/ auto-exchange and paymout in BTC, username required.
 Parameter uses the 17xxx ports therefore allows the pool to decide on which coin is mined of a specific algorithm